genome-spy/genome-spy/docs/grammar/transform/regex-fold.md

 # Regex Fold

-The `regexFold` transform gathers columns into key-value pairs using a regular expression.
+The `"regexFold"` transform gathers columns into key-value pairs using a regular expression.

 ## Parameters